 2. Polar bear liver is highly toxic to humans and must be avoided.

-This is because it contains high levels of vitamin A, accrued because the polar bear is at the top of its food chain.
+A polar bear’s liver is toxic to humans because it contains high levels of vitamin A. This happens because the polar bear is at the top of its food chain.
+Just 1g of polar bear liver contains 1.3 to 1.8 times a human’s maximum daily vitamin A intake.

 A polar bear’s liver can contain 13,000-18,000 i.u (international units) of vitamin A per gram3 (source: Biochem Journal, K. Rodahl and T. Moore, Vol 37, No. 2, 1943), so a typical 85g serving of liver can contain up to 1.5 million i.u.
 The recommended maximum a human should ingest per day is 10,000 i.u4 (source: Healthline).